rjsf-team/react-jsonschema-form/PULL_REQUEST_TEMPLATE.md

 * [ ] **I'm adding or updating code**
   - [ ] I've added and/or updated tests
   - [ ] I've updated [docs](https://react-jsonschema-form.readthedocs.io/) if needed
-  - [ ] I've updated the [changelog](https://github.com/rjsf-team/react-jsonschema-form/blob/master/CHANGELOG.md) with a description of the PR.
+  - [ ] I've updated the [changelog](https://github.com/rjsf-team/react-jsonschema-form/blob/master/CHANGELOG.md) with a description of the PR
 * [ ] **I'm adding a new feature**
   - [ ] I've updated the playground with an example use of the feature